Nicole Götzelmann

 Contact

-Her interest in the History of the Everyday and Historical Anthropology formed while doing her Master’s thesis on the West German journalist Eric A. Peschler, whose life narrative was heavily influenced by his involuntary involvement in the political and cultural implications of the Cold War.
-Nicole’s research is driven by the conviction that focusing on individual ‘Lebenswelten’ can expose the manners and consequences of the Cold War (and other globally impactful historical phenomena) that would remain hidden if its analysis was only confined to a structural macro level.
+Her interest in the History of the Everyday and Historical Anthropology formed while doing her Master’s thesis on the West German journalist Eric A. Peschler, whose life narrative was heavily influenced by his (involuntary) involvement in the political and cultural implications of the Cold War.
+Nicole’s research is driven by the conviction that focusing on individual historical actors can expose the manners and consequences of the Cold War (and other globally impactful historical phenomena) that would remain hidden if its analysis was only confined to a structural macro level.

 During her studies, she worked as an archival assistant at the Munich literary archive ‘Monacensia’.
 She gathered experiences in the fields of scientific and scholarly publishing and science communication as an intern at marketing agencies, publishing houses, and research institutes such as the German Historical Institute in Paris.